JamesSkemp/words/content/post/ghost-in-the-shell-2-innocence-scene-7-yakuza-office.md

 +++
 title = "Ghost in the Shell 2: Innocence - Scene 7: Yakuza Office"
-summary = "Transcript of scene 7 from the movie Ghost in the Shell 2: Innocence.
+description = "Transcript of scene 7 from the movie Ghost in the Shell 2: Innocence.
 Along with the next, these are two of the most action packed scenes in the movie." draft = false comments = true date = "2006-08-09T20:54:00-05:00"